StuddyBuddy-Online-Tuition/.github/profile/README.md

 ## 💡 What is StudyBuddy?

 **StudyBuddy** Study Buddy is your go-to online tutoring platform.
--Connect with expert tutors who care about your academic success.
+- Connect with expert tutors who care about your academic success.
--Learn at your own pace, anytime, anywhere.
+- Learn at your own pace, anytime, anywhere.
--Find your perfect study buddy today!
+- Find your perfect study buddy today!

 We’re committed to making education easier to manage for tutors and more engaging for learners.